Heavy Lifting When Pregnant: Physical Labor and Safety

 Exercising While Pregnant

 In most instances, exercising, including light aerobic and gentle weight training, is encouraged during pregnancy.
-The American College of Obstetricians and Gynecologists (ACOG) recommends a regular exercise routine, three to five times a week, and states exercise is beneficial to a women’s health pre-pregnancy, while pregnant, and during the postpartum period.
+The American College of Obstetricians and Gynecologists (ACOG) recommends a regular exercise routine of three to five times a week, and states exercise is beneficial to a women’s health pre-pregnancy, while pregnant, and during the postpartum period.

 If strength training, you may need to decrease your weight limits or the number of reps you perform; you may also have to sit for specific exercises as your pregnancy progresses since your center of gravity shifts.